jd-code76/provinent-scripture-study/README.md

 ## Features

 ### Core Functionality
-- **Multi-Translation Support**: ASV, KJV, GNV, BSB, NET
+- **Multi-Translation Support**: ASV, BSB, GNV, KJV, NET
 - **Study Notes**: Full Markdown support with live preview and export capabilities
-- **Verse Analysis**: Left-click any verse for analyis of a single verse with a side-by-side view of Strong's concordance (provided by [STEP Bible](https://www.stepbible.org)) and a Hebrew or Greek interlinear Bible (provided by [Bible Hub](https://biblehub.com/interlinear/))
+- **Verse Analysis**: Left-click any verse for analysis of a single verse with a side-by-side view of Strong's concordance (provided by [STEP Bible](https://www.stepbible.org)) and a Hebrew or Greek interlinear Bible (provided by [Bible Hub](https://biblehub.com/interlinear/))
 - **Verse Highlighting**: Right-click verses to highlight in one of six different colors for study emphasis
-- **Reference Bible**: Use the reference Bible to select from multiple translation options to compare with (NASB 1995, NASB 2020, ASV, KJV, ESV, GNV, BSB, NET, CSB, NIV, NKJV, and NLT); this also sets the translation for Bible Gateway searches and the Verse Analysis popup
+- **Reference Bible**: Use the reference Bible to select from multiple translation options to compare with (ASV, BSB, CSB, ESV, GNV, KJV, LSB, NASB 1995, NASB 2020, NET, NIV, NKJV, NLT); this also sets the translation for Bible Gateway searches and the Verse Analysis popup

 ### Advanced Features
 - **Search Integration**: Built-in [Bible Gateway search](https://www.biblegateway.com/usage/) functionality
+- **Highlight Search**: Search through all highlighted verses by content
+- **Keyboard Navigation**: Extensive keyboard shortcuts (F1 to toggle help)
 - **Data Management**: Import/export highlights, notes, and settings
-- **Responsive Design**: Useable on any device with a web browser (desktop recommended for best experience)
+- **Responsive Design**: Optimized for both desktop and mobile devices (desktop is preferred though)
 - **Dark/Light Mode**: Toggle between dark or light mode
 - **Color Themes**: Choose from one of six different color themes